Is Rising Student Debt Harming the U.S. Economy?

 More on:

 Student debt has more than doubled over the last two decades.
-As of September 2022, about forty-eight million U.S. borrowers collectively owed more than $1.6 trillion in federal student loans.
-Additional private loans bring that total to above $1.7 trillion, surpassing auto loans and credit card debt.
-Only home mortgage debt, at about $12 trillion, is larger.
+As of September 2023, forty-three million U.S. borrowers collectively owed more than $1.6 trillion in federal student loans.
+Adding private loans brings that amount above $1.7 trillion, so that total student debt exceeds debt from auto loans and credit cards.
+Only home mortgage debt, at more than $12 trillion, is larger.

-The average student is also taking on more debt: the balance per borrower rose by 25 percent from 2009 to 2021, according to U.S. News and World Report.
+The average student is also taking on more debt: the balance per borrower rose 39 percent from 2008 to 2022, according to U.S. News & World Report.
 Students are generally borrowing more because college tuition has grown many times faster than income.
 The cost of college—and resulting debt—is higher in the United States than in almost all other wealthy countries, where higher education is often free or heavily subsidized.
-Meanwhile, U.S. states have pulled back funding for public universities and colleges in the wake of the Great Recession.
+Meanwhile, U.S. states pulled back funding for public universities and colleges in the wake of the 2008 financial crisis.

 Who owes it?

-About half of the outstanding student debt was owed by borrowers who attended two- or four-year colleges or universities, as of May 2022, according to the Washington Post; the rest was from graduate school borrowers.
-While the majority of college students graduate with less than $20,000 in debt, a small portion of borrowers hold an outsize share of student debt.
-One-third of the total debt is held by the 7 percent of borrowers who owe more than $100,000.
+Roughly one in five Americans holds student debt.
+Most students graduate with around $30,000 in loans, but a small portion of borrowers hold an outsize share of student debt.
+More than one-third of the total debt is held by the 7 percent of borrowers who owe more than $100,000, according to the Washington Post.
 However, borrowers with smaller amounts of debt often have a more difficult time repaying their loans, as higher debt from graduate or professional degrees can pay off with much higher incomes.
 Students who do not complete their degrees often struggle the most; their default rate is three times higher than those who graduate.

 More on: